rcurran1/istio.github.io/_blog/2018/soft-multitenancy.md

 #### Multiple Istio control planes
 Deploying multiple Istio control planes is as simple as replacing all `namespace` references in a manifest file with the desired namespace.
-Using istio.yaml as an example, if two tenant level istio control planes are required, the first can use the istio.yaml default name of *istio-system* and a second control plane can be created by creating a new yaml file with a different namespace.
+Using istio.yaml as an example, if two tenant level istio control planes are required; the first can use the istio.yaml default name of *istio-system* and a second control plane can be created by creating a new yaml file with a different namespace.
 ```bash
 cat istio.yaml | sed s/istio-system/istio-system1/g > istio-system1.yaml
 ```
-Note that the execution of these two yaml files is the responsiblity of the cluser administator, not the tenant level adminstator.
+Note that the execution of these two yaml files is the responsibility of the cluster administrator, not the tenant level adminstrator.
 Additional RBAC restrictions will also be configured and applied by the cluster administator limiting the tenant admin to only the assigned namespace.